NixOS: For developers

 the diversity of its content, there has evolved certain idioms within

-repo.
+different areas of the nixpkgs repo.
 This makes finding the correct functions

 and utilities to use for building a certain project harder for newcomers (and

-perhaps even seasoned Nix
+perhaps even seasoned Nix-ers).

 Despite some of these areas of improvement I’m conviced that the concepts

-is here to stay.
+pioneered by Nix is here to stay.
 I have yet to find better alternatives for

 managing the complexity of building and distributing software.